 The pieces included in this issue compliment the impactful presentations and discussions that emerged during our conference.
 The insightful conversations which resulted from dialogue amongst the participants brought to light some new approaches to dealing with old problems and also discussions on how we might frame new issues such as disinformation and misinformation in the security space.
 My hope is that these articles and briefings will inspire others to further discussion and research on contemporary and emerging security threats, and I look forward to the wide range of engaging submissions to this journal in the coming months.

-The goal for this issue was to provide those who were unable to join us at our conference with a written synopsis of the themes and research presented.
-A key pillar of CASIS Vancouver is the dissemination of knowledge and research, which is predominantly achieved through the triannual publication of this journal.
-As the ever-present COVID-19 pandemic introduced a heightened sense of instability and insecurity around the world in 2020, our hope is that the research presented at the conference, and herewith, will bring a sense of reassurance to those who work within and research the security sphere.
+The goal for this issue is to provide those who were unable to join us at our annual conference with a written synopsis of the themes and research presented, and also bring forth complimentary discussions on these topics.
+A key pillar of CASIS Vancouver is the dissemination of new knowledge and research in the security space, which is predominantly achieved through the triannual publication of this journal.
+Our hope is that the research presented at the conference, and herewith, will bring a sense of reassurance to those who work within and research the security sphere.

-Call for Papers
+2023 Call for Papers

-Find the list of Call for Papers until 2022!
+Find the list of Call for Papers until 2024!

 Conference Briefing Notes

 Click here to make a submission to the JICW!